 Ajmaleen 54 is a tremendously effective herbal medicine for high blood pressure problems.
-The main constituent of this herbal medication is Rauwolfia Serpentina or Indian snakeroot and because of its effectiveness, Hakeem Ajmal Khan used it extensively as a treatment of hypertension and stabilizing high blood pressure problems.
-The formulation of this particular herbal medicine was formulated by Masihul Mulk Hakeem Ajmal Khan and then Dr. Salimuzzaman Siddiqui (Oct 1897- Apr 1994), was an organic chemist and expert in natural herbal products and additionally a professor of chemistry at Karachi University, was told by Hakeem Ajmal Khan to carry out further research on it in Germany.
+The main constituent of this herbal medication is Rauwolfia Serpentina or Indian snakeroot and because of its effectiveness, Hakeem Ajmal Khan used it extensively as a treatment of hypertension and stabilizing high blood pressure problems. high blood pressure treatment The formulation of this particular herbal medicine was formulated by Masihul Mulk Hakeem Ajmal Khan and then Dr. Salimuzzaman Siddiqui (Oct 1897- Apr 1994), was an organic chemist and expert in natural herbal products and additionally a professor of chemistry at Karachi University, was told by Hakeem Ajmal Khan to carry out further research on it in Germany.

 The compound was first isolated by Dr. Salimuzzaman Siddiqui in 1931 from the roots of Rauwolfia Serpentina.
 He named it Ajmaleen after the Masihul Mulk Hakeem Ajmal Khan, one of the most illustrious practitioners of Unani Medicine System in South Asia.